telerik/document-processing-docs/knowledge-base/radpdfprocessing-customize-textboxfield-colors.md

 ---
-title: Customizing Text and Border Color in TextBoxField in RadPdfProcessing
+title: Customizing Text and Border Colors to Highlight a TextBoxField with RadPdfProcessing
-description: Learn how to alter the text and border colors for a TextBoxField within a PDF document using RadPdfProcessing.
+description: Learn how to alter the text and border colors to highlight a TextBoxField within a PDF document using RadPdfProcessing.
 type: how-to
-page_title: How to Change Text and Border Colors for TextBoxFields with RadPdfProcessing
+page_title: How to Change Text and Border Colors to Highlight a TextBoxField with RadPdfProcessing
 slug: radpdfprocessing-customize-textboxfield-colors
-tags: radpdfprocessing, document processing, textboxfield, color customization, pdf
+tags: pdfprocessing, document, processing, textbox, field, color, border, customization, pdf, highlight
 res_type: kb
 ticketid: 1673638
 ---